Chirping compact stars: gravitational radiation and detection degeneracy with binary systems A conceptual pathfinder for space-based gravitational-wave observatories: Conclusions

-The completely different physical nature of CELs and binaries should allow, in principle, to distinguish them.
-Following this reasoning, we have found that the final frequency of the quasi-monochromatic chirping behavior of a binary is set, in the case of EMRIs (IMBH-planet), by the tidal disruption, or in the case of a DWD, by RLOF.
-The tidal disruption frequency of the IMBH-planet system is $\sim 10^{-5}$~Hz.
-These EMRIs cannot be detected as single sources by space-based detectors since they do not accumulate enough SNR in the observing time (see Table~\ref{tb:equiv}).
-Thus, the CELs and the EMRIs analyzed here do not present the problem of detection degeneracy.
-For the systems considered here, the following relation is in general satisfied, $f_{\rm td}<f_{\rm RLOF}<f_{\rm end}^{\rm CEL}$.
-Consequently, the observation of a quasi-monochromatic GW (with ``chirp mass'' $\sim 0.5\,M_\odot$) above the RLOF will point towards a CEL.
-Below frequencies $\sim 10^{-2}$~Hz, CELs and binaries are degenerated and cannot be distinguished by using only GW data.
-Electromagnetic data, if any, can be used to infer the real nature of the GW source.
+The completely different physical nature of CELs and such binaries should allow, in principle, to distinguish them.
+Following this reasoning, we have found that the final frequency of the quasi-monochromatic chirping behavior of a binary is set, in the case of EMRIs (intermediate-mass black hole-planet), by the tidal disruption, or in the case of a double white dwarf, by Roche-lobe overflow.
+The tidal disruption frequency of this system is $\sim 10^{-5}$~Hz.
+These EMRIs cannot be detected as single sources by space-based detectors since they do not accumulate enough signal-to-noise ratio in the observing time (see Table~\ref{tb:equiv}).
+Thus, CELs and EMRIs do not pose the problem of detection degeneracy.
+For the systems considered in this work, the following relation is in general satisfied: $f_{\rm td}<f_{\rm RLOF}<f_{\rm end}^{\rm CEL}$.
+Consequently, observing a quasi-monochromatic GW (with chirp mass $\sim 0.5\,M_\odot$) above the Roche-lobe overflow frequency would strongly indicate a CEL.
+Below frequencies $\sim 10^{-2}$~Hz, the CELs and binaries are degenerated and cannot be distinguished using only GW data.
+In those cases, the electromagnetic data will be crucial in determining the real nature of the GW source.